OnTheLine/otl-bookdown/transfer-manually/redirected-links/redirect-from-OHDA.md

 - See a newer version of this 2011 consent form in the *On The Line* book
 - https://ontheline.trincoll.edu/oral-history-consent.html

-Image of CC licenses: http://ontheline.trincoll.edu/wp-content/uploads/2012/02/cc-licenses-terms.png
+Figure of CC licenses: http://ontheline.trincoll.edu/wp-content/uploads/2012/02/cc-licenses-terms.png

-Image of Elizabeth Horton Sheff: http://ontheline.trincoll.edu/wp-content/uploads/2011/08/Sheff629x351.jpg
+Figure of Elizabeth Horton Sheff: http://ontheline.trincoll.edu/wp-content/uploads/2011/08/Sheff629x351.jpg